At the heart of Docker's functionality lies the docker run command, which is

 This policy is useful for critical services that should always be running.

-Restart unless manually stopped (--restart unless-stopped
+Restart unless manually stopped (--restart unless-stopped)

-, but won't restart if you manually stop the container:
+Similar to always, but won't restart if you manually stop the container:

 This is often the most practical choice for production services, as it maintains uptime while respecting manual interventions.